open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 timestamp.
-In languages with support for atomic operations, this aggregator's update operation SHOULD be implemented by a single memory allocation--to store the value and timestamp--followed by an atomic pointer swap; if the gauge is defined as monotonic, the should use atomic compare-and-swap to ensure monotonicity.
+In languages with support for atomic operations, this aggregator's update operation SHOULD be implemented by a single memory allocation--to store the value and timestamp--followed by an atomic pointer swap; if the gauge is defined as monotonic, it should use atomic compare-and-swap to ensure monotonicity.

 Aggregators for [Measure metric instruments](api-metrics.md#measure)